lucasviola/awesome-functional-programming/readme.md

 - [Grokking Functional Programming](https://www.manning.com/books/grokking-functional-programming) - Introduction to functional programming.
 - [Functional Programming in Kotlin](https://www.manning.com/books/functional-programming-in-kotlin) - Master techniques and concepts of functional programming to deliver safer, simpler, and more effective Kotlin code.
 - [Functional Design and Architecture](https://www.manning.com/books/functional-design-and-architecture) - Design patterns and architectures for building production quality applications using functional programming, with examples in Haskell and other FP languages.
+- [Mastering Functional Programming](https://www.perlego.com/book/800653/mastering-functional-programming-functional-techniques-for-sequential-and-parallel-programming-with-scala-pdf) - If you are from an imperative and OOP background, this book will guide you through the world of functional programming, irrespective of which programming language you use.

 ### Communities
 - [Lambda the Ultimate](http://lambda-the-ultimate.org/) - Community focused on discussing researches, papers